dataloop-ai-apps/clip-smart-search/README.md

 Once the preprocessing is done, you can search for images using the search bar.
 The search bar supports text search.

-You can install the Search bar by clicking on the `Add Filters` button in the dataset browser and selecting `NLP (CLIP)` App.
+You can install the Search bar by clicking on the `Add Filters` button in the dataset browser and selecting `Semantic (CLIP)`
+App.

 ![clip search bar](assets/clip_search_bar.png)